MicrosoftDocs/azure-devops-docs/docs/pipelines/integrations/slack.md

 To manage the subscriptions for a channel, use the following command: `/azpipelines subscriptions`

-This command will list all the current subscriptions for the channel and allow you to add or remove subscriptions.
+This command lists all the current subscriptions for the channel and allow you to add or remove subscriptions.

 > [!NOTE]
 > Team administrators are not able to remove or modify subscriptions created by Project administrators.